numbas/numbas-lti-provider/doc/source/instructor/resources.rst

     The dashboard screen.

 When you open a resource as an instructor, you are first shown the dashboard.
-This view lists scores for all students who have attempted the resource.
+This view offers a few actions to do with the resource, and the navigation bar at the top has links to other views.

 .. _report-scores: